kelcoinec/Jacob-Awesome-Course-on-FLOW/README.md

 2. In your own words (no code), explain how we can use resource interfaces to only expose certain things to the /public/ path.

-Firstly, we add the variables or functions that we'd like to expose to the resource interface; then we use .link() to create a capability that points the resource in storage to the public path.
+Firstly, we add the variables or functions that we'd like to expose to a resource interface; then we use .link() to create a capability that points the resource in storage, which have implemented the resource interface, to the public path.

 3. Deploy a contract that contains a resource that implements a resource interface.
 Then, do the following: